Skip to content

 Remember: Rent, staff wages, equipment leases, and utilities keep running at full rate whether the chair is full or empty.

 The math compounds quickly.
 Take a three-operatory practice running eight hours a day.
-If you lose two appointments per day to cancellations (a conservative number for most offices), that's roughly $500-$800 in daily lost production.
+If you lose two appointments per day to cancellations, a conservative number for most offices, that's roughly $500-$800 in daily lost production.
 Over a month, you're looking at $10,000-$16,000 in revenue that simply disappeared.
 Over a year, that number can exceed $150,000.
 And that's just the direct production loss.

 There's an indirect cost most practice owners miss.
 A patient who cancels a hygiene appointment and doesn't reschedule within two weeks has a significantly higher chance of becoming inactive entirely.
-According to ADA data, 20-30% of patients become inactive within 18 months without structured follow-up.
+According to ADA Health Policy Institute data, 20-30% of patients become inactive within 18 months without structured follow-up.
 Every unfilled cancellation is a small step toward losing that patient for good, and the $12,000-$15,000 lifetime value that goes with them.

 Here's the part that stings most.
 You already paid to acquire many of those patients.
 Whether through Google Ads, SEO, mailers, or referral programs, the average cost to acquire a new dental patient runs $150-$300 through digital channels.
 When that patient cancels, and you can't fill the slot, you've paid for the lead, paid for the overhead, and collected nothing.
+We covered the upstream version of this same waste in our breakdown of dental call-to-booking conversion rate.

-The Hidden Multiplier: Production Per Hour vs. Collection Per Hour
+The Hidden Multiplier: Production Per Hour vs Collection Per Hour

 Most practices think about cancellations in terms of the single appointment lost.
 But the real metric is production per operatory hour.
 If your target is $350 per hour across three operatories, every empty hour drags your daily average down.
 Two empty hours across your operatories means your remaining appointments need to produce even more to hit your daily target.
 That pressure cascades into rushed scheduling, overbooked afternoons, and staff burnout.